aptX Lossless Explained 14 min read

 Understanding Sound: From Air Vibration to Neural Signal

-Before we can understand why compression matters or how noise cancellation works, we must grasp what sound actually is at a physical level.
+Before understanding why compression matters, we must grasp what sound actually is.
 When a guitar string vibrates at 440 Hz, it displaces air molecules in periodic waves of compression and rarefaction.
-These are not metaphorical waves.
-They are real, physical changes in air pressure that propagate outward at approximately 343 meters per second at sea level.
+These longitudinal waves propagate outward at approximately 343 meters per second at room temperature, eventually reaching the tympanic membrane in your ear.

 The Compression Imperative: Why Data Must Shrink

-Here is the fundamental mathematical problem: CD-quality audio requires 16 bits of data, sampled 44,100 times per second, across two stereo channels.
-That equals 1,411,200 bits per second, or roughly 1.4 Mbps.
-Bluetooth's maximum reliable throughput, by contrast, hovers around 300 to 400 kbps in typical real-world conditions.
-Even under ideal circumstances, the pipe is roughly one-quarter the size of the payload.
+A CD-quality audio stream carries 16 bits of data, sampled 44,100 times per second, across two channels.
+The arithmetic is straightforward: 16 x 44,100 x 2 = 1,411,200 bits per second, or roughly 1.4 Mbps.
+Bluetooth's maximum reliable throughput, by contrast, hovers between 300 and 500 kbps under real-world conditions.
+The math is unforgiving: you must fit 1.4 million bits through a pipe rated for 500 thousand.

 aptX Family Tree: Evolution of Bluetooth Audio